Baking Ingredients

 Pantry

-Store in a cool, dry place, tightly sealed, away from moisture and direct heat.
-While safe indefinitely, its leavening power diminishes over time.
+Store in a cool, dry place, tightly sealed, away from moisture and direct sunlight.
+Optimal potency is typically maintained for 6-12 months after opening.

 Refrigerator